 Telehealth is the application of internet and telecommunications to medicine.
-CCHS is initiating telehealth projects involving psychiatric care and care of asthmatic children.
-Additionally, in conjunction with Pickens County Medical Center, we are installing telehealth equipment on ambulances to facilitate more timely care at the point where paramedics meet patients.
+The College of Community Health Sciences has telehealth projects involving psychiatric care and care of asthmatic children.
+Additionally, the College is installing telehealth equipment on ambulances to facilitate more timely care at the point where paramedics meet patients.

 CCHS is exploring the many avenues telehealth provides: